How much protein do I need per day in my diet?

 By adjusting your macronutrient ratio based on your age, gender, activity levels, goals, and preferences, you can optimize your eating plan.

-If you're trying to lose weight, you may want to eat a higher protein ratio, as it can help you feel full longer after meals.
-Or if you're a very active athlete, you may want a higher carbohydrate ratio to meet your higher energy demands.
+If you're trying to lose weight, you may want to eat a higher proportion of protein, as it can help you feel fuller longer after meals.
+Or if you are a very active athlete, you may want a higher proportion of carbohydrates to meet your higher energy demands.

 The easiest way to track your calories and macros

 Will you wonder how you will do it?
 Well, very easy.
 With your hand.
 Yeah!
-It is the most accurate way to know how much protein, vegetables, carbohydrates and fat you can consume.
+It is the most accurate way to know how much protein, vegetables, carbohydrates and fats you can consume.

 This system allows you to use your own hand as a tool for more personalized portions.

-You are not actually measuring your food, but using your hand to measure the serving size.
-It's very effective for food tracking because your hand is proportioned to your body, its size never changes, and it's always with you.
+You're not actually measuring your food, but rather using your hand to measure the portion size.
+It is very effective for tracking food because your hand is proportionate to your body, its size never changes and it is always with you.

 That's how it works: